 Refinancing your mortgage could save you a considerable amount of money, shorten the time until your loan is paid off, or increase your cash flow.
 This is especially true if you bought your home during a time when rates were exceptionally high or have an adjustable rate mortgage (ARM).

 However, timing is important when you’re asking yourself, “Should I refinance my mortgage?”
-Refinancing comes with a new set of closing costs, and sometimes the prudent thing is to continue paying on your existing loan.
+Refinancing comes with a new set of closing costs, and sometimes the right thing to do is to continue paying on your existing loan.
 Other times, you might need cash for a major purchase, and accessing your home equity can make good financial sense.

 In the end, you need to determine what your goal is before deciding on a solution.
 Learn more about finding the best time to refinance your home.

-For many homeowners, the primary motivation is to lower their monthly payments.
+For many homeowners, the primary motivation is to lower their monthly payments or obtain a lower rate.
 This can be accomplished by refinancing if the rate is significantly lower or if a loan term restructure is practical.
 The question is, how do you know if you should refinance?

 You can expect closing costs to typically be two to five percent of the loan amount.
 What's more, these are the costs for someone with what is considered very good credit; lower credit scores could mean higher upfront costs.

 When considering a refinancing, it’s essential to learn about current refinance rates, loan terms, and closing costs.
 How many months will it take you to break even, considering your upfront costs?
 Are you planning to stay in your home long enough to recoup your investment?
-These are important considerations – knowing as much as you can about the market and your financial situation helps you make the right decision.
+These are important considerations – knowing as much as you can about the market and your financial situation helps you make an informed decision and hopefully the right decision for you.